 ARTISTIC PROJECTS.
 CURATORIAL STRATEGIES.
 CRITICAL FRIEND.
-RELATIONAL ART.
 INSTALLATION.
 VIDEO.
 PHOTOGRAPHY.
 ACTION.
 SOUND.
 GRAPHIC DESIGN.
 WRITING.
 CURATING.
 SITE-SPECIFIC INTERVENTIONS.INSTITUTIONAL CHANGE.
-ECO & SOCIAL JUSTICE & COMPLAINT ACTIVISM.
+ECO & TRANSFORMATIVE JUSTICE.

 QUEERING.
 FEMINISMS.
 COMMONING.
 CO-CREATION.

 HEALING ARTS.
 BIOGRAPHY WORK.

 What happens when feminist and queer care ethics are put into curating practice?
 What happens when the notion of care based on the politics of relatedness, interdependence, reciprocity, and response-ability informs the practices of curating?
 Delivered through critical theoretical essays, practice-informed case studies, and manifestos, the essays in this book offer insights from diverse contexts and geographies.